Ahmed-Arafat10/Linux-Documentation/Lab #1.md

 date
 ````

-- To show calender of current year
+- To show calendar of current year
 ````
 cal
 ````